-Staff of the Public Health England (PHE) Malaria Reference Laboratory in the Faculty of Infectious & Tropical Diseases at LSHTM will give instruction on the course.
+Staff of the UK Health Security Agency (UKHSA) Malaria Reference Laboratory in the Faculty of Infectious & Tropical Diseases at LSHTM will give instruction on the course.
 A comprehensive laboratory manual is included and participants will be given, where possible, reference material to take back to their own laboratories.

 There is no formal assessment but at the conclusion of the course, a certificate of attendance will be provided.